 Prince Rupert’s Flagship Park

 Tourism Prince Rupert has formed a partnership with the City of Prince Rupert to revitalize Mariner’s Park, Prince Rupert’s primary downtown public park.
-We have applied to the Province of BC for funding and are now working with the community to develop detailed concept designs for the park.
+We are actively working with the community to develop detailed concept designs for the park and seeking funding opportunities as they arise.

 Project Goals: